Waste storage

 All waste has the potential to pollute the environment if you do not handle or store it properly.

-You may store your own waste while you wait for it to be removed from your site.
+In Northern Ireland, you may store your own waste while you wait for it to be removed from your site.
+In Scotland, you need an EASR authorisation.

 You should give instructions to all employees and contractors working at your premises on how to handle and dispose of each type of waste you produce.
 Check regularly that your employees and contractors are following these instructions.